Automated bank reconciliation: A complete guide

 Once you're satisfied with the results of your parallel testing, begin phasing out your manual reconciliation process.
 Maintain oversight by conducting periodic audits and running regular exception reports to ensure accuracy remains high.
 A gradual transition reduces disruption and ensures a smoother adoption of automated bank reconciliation.

-Best practices for implementing automated bank reconciliation software
+Best practices for automated bank reconciliation

 Even the most carefully planned implementation can hit snags along the way.
 Watch out for these common pitfalls as you roll out your automated bank reconciliation solution: